AnantBisht-ops/pipeshub-ai/docs/DESKTOP_OAUTH_INTEGRATION_GUIDE.md

 | Issuer | `pipeshub-desktop` |
 | Scopes | `token:refresh` |

-**Note:** The refresh token is included in the API response but not in the callback URL by default.
-If you need both tokens in the callback URL, contact the backend team to enable `getSuccessCallbackUrlWithTokens`.
+**Note:** Both access token and refresh token are included in the callback JWT payload (see [Callback JWT Payload Structure](#callback-jwt-payload-structure) above).
+Decode the callback JWT to access both tokens.

 ---